Przejdź do treści głównej

 Decision framework: If technical debt consumes >30% of developer time: YES.
 If it blocks business growth: YES.
 If security/compliance risk: YES (average breach costs $4.35M).
 If stable and not blocking anything: CONSIDER deferring.
 Red flags requiring modernization: >5 production incidents/month, velocity dropped >50% vs 2 years ago, can't hire because nobody wants legacy code, infrastructure costs 2x+ higher.
 Long-term cost of inaction almost always exceeds modernization cost.

-• Legacy systems cost 3-5x more than most companies think—because they only count direct costs, ignoring opportunity cost and productivity tax
+• Legacy systems cost 3-5x more than most companies think, because they only count direct costs and ignore opportunity cost and productivity tax

 • Framework of 5 factors: Technical Debt Interest + Lost Opportunity + Infrastructure Waste + Productivity Tax + Risk Premium provides complete cost picture

-• You don't need to modernize everything at once—Strangler Pattern allows incremental migration with savings starting in first phases
+• You don't need to modernize everything at once.
+Strangler Pattern lets you migrate incrementally and start seeing savings from the first phases

-I work with companies on calculating Total Cost of Legacy and building business cases for modernization.
-I can help assess your system and create detailed ROI analysis for leadership.
-Interactive online calculator launching soon—let me know if you want to be in the first group of users.
+I work with companies on calculating Total Cost of Legacy and building the business case for modernization.
+I can assess your system and create a detailed ROI analysis for your leadership team.
+The interactive online calculator is launching soon.
+Let me know if you want early access.

 Related Articles